slice-so/jbpayer-tokens-receiver/README.md

 # JB Project Payer Extension – Tokens Receiver

-This repo contains extensions of `JBETHERC20ProjectPayer` which allow JB treasuries to directly use Slice, and more in general to receive ERC721 and ERC1155 tokens.
+This repo contains extensions of `JBETHERC20ProjectPayer` which which makes it possible for JB treasuries to integrate with Slice, and more in general to receive ERC721 and ERC1155 tokens.

 `JBETHERC20ProjectPayerTokensReceiver` includes logic to:

 - Receive ERC1155 and ERC721 tokens
 - Transfer ERC1155, ERC721 and ERC20 tokens received (OnlyOwner)

-This basically turns the contract into a **NFT vault for JB treasuries**, and allows projects to integrate with [Slice protocol](https://slice.so) and **split payments or sell anything fully on-chain via decentralized stores**.
+This basically turns the contract into a **NFT vault for JB treasuries**, while allowing projects to use [Slice protocol](https://slice.so) and **split payments or sell anything fully on-chain via decentralized stores**.

 > The contract can be deployed directly, via a `JBETHERC20ProjectPayerERC1155ReceiverDeployer` contract, or via a clone factory `JBETHERC20ProjectPayerTokensReceiverCloneDeployer` (cheapest method).

+## Usage

+1. Deploy or clone contract
+2. Send ERC1155 or ERC721 tokens to it
+3. Contract owner (ideally also JB project owner) can send them out of contract to a desired address

+### Usage with Slice

+This contract is able to receive `Slices` (ERC1155 tokens) and receive income from a slicer.
+It acts as a bridge contract between the Slice protocol and a JB treasury.

+- Slices can be sent either during [slicer creation](https://slice.so/slice) or via token transfer
+- Earnings from a slicer can be withdrawn by going to its page on Slice.so and releasing the due amount from the `See owners` section

 ## Deployment - Immutable clones